Godzilla vs. Mechagodzilla II: Plot

-In 1992, following the events of Godzilla vs. King Ghidorah, the United Nations establishes the United Nations Godzilla Countermeasures Center (UNGCC) to stop Godzilla.
-Their military branch, G-Force, salvages Mecha-King Ghidorah's remains and reverse engineers them to build two anti-Godzilla machines: an aerial gunship called Garuda and a mecha modeled after Godzilla called Mechagodzilla.
+In the aftermath of Mecha-King Ghidorah's defeat by the hand of Godzilla in 1992, the United Nations establishes the "United Nations Godzilla Countermeasures Center" (UNGCC) to stop Godzilla.
+Their military branch, G-Force, salvages Ghidorah's remains and reverse engineers them to build two anti-Godzilla weapons: an aerial gunship called Garuda and a mecha modeled after Godzilla called Mechagodzilla.

-Two years later, while on a mission to Adona Island, a Japanese team comes across what they assume is a large Pteranodon egg, which gives off a telepathic signal that attracts Godzilla and Rodan, an adult Pteranodon irradiated by nuclear waste.
+Two years later and one year after Godzilla battled Mothra and Battra in Yokohama, a Japanese team comes across what they assume is a large Pteranodon egg on Adonoa Island, an uncharted island located in Bering Sea.
+The egg gives off a telepathic signal that attracts Godzilla and Rodan, an adult Pteranodon irradiated by nuclear waste.
 Godzilla critically wounds Rodan during the ensuing battle while the research team escapes with the egg.
-It is taken to a research center in Kyoto, where it imprints on a young female scientist.
-When a Baby Godzilla hatches from the egg, the research team concludes that the egg was left in the Pteranodon nest with Rodan in a manner similar to the brood parasitism displayed by European cuckoos.
-Godzilla appears, once again responding to the creature's psychic call.
-The JSDF mobilizes Mechagodzilla, which intercepts Godzilla as it is heading to Kyoto.
-The two battle, with Mechagodzilla initially having the upper hand until Godzilla disables the robot with an energy pulse.
-Godzilla continues searching for Baby, but the scientists, having discovered the telepathic link between the monsters, shield it from Godzilla.
-Frustrated, it destroys most of Kyoto before returning to the ocean.
+It is taken to a research center in Kyoto, where it imprints on young female scientist Azusa Gojo.

+Eventually, a juvenile Godzillasaurus hatches from the egg.
+The creature, named Baby Godzilla by Gojo, is concluded to have been left in the Pteranodon nest with Rodan in a manner similar to the brood parasitism displayed by European cuckoos.
+Godzilla appears, once again responding to Baby's psychic call.
+The JSDF mobilizes Mechagodzilla, which intercepts Godzilla as he is heading to Kyoto.
+The two battle, with Mechagodzilla initially having the upper hand until Godzilla disables the mecha with his energy pulse.
+Godzilla continues searching for Baby, but the scientists, having discovered the telepathic link between the monsters, shield him from Godzilla.
+Frustrated, Godzilla destroys most of Kyoto before returning to the ocean.

-Tests on the baby reveal that it has a second brain in its hips that controls the animal's movement.
-The UNGCC assumes that this also holds true for Godzilla, and decide to use Baby to bait Godzilla into another fight with Mechagodzilla.
-The "G-Crusher" is installed into Mechagodzilla, which will allow the robot to penetrate Godzilla's hide and destroy its second brain.
-Young psychic Miki Saegusa is ordered to become a part of Mechagodzilla's crew to locate Godzilla's second brain.
+Tests on the baby reveal that he has a second brain in his hips that controls the animal's movement.
+The UNGCC assumes that this also holds true for Godzilla's species and decide to use Baby to bait Godzilla into another fight with Mechagodzilla.
+The "G-Crusher" is installed into Mechagodzilla, which will allow the mecha to penetrate Godzilla's hide and destroy his second brain.
+Miki Saegusa is ordered to become a part of Mechagodzilla's crew to locate Godzilla's second brain.
 While she is reluctant due to her mental connection with Godzilla, she agrees.
-The plan backfires when Rodan, having survived its battle with Godzilla and further mutated by radiation, responds to Baby's call and intercepts the UNGCC transport.
+The plan backfires when Rodan, having transformed into Fire Rodan since his battle with Godzilla, responds to Baby's call and intercepts the UNGCC transport.

-In response, they send Mechagodzilla and Garuda after Rodan instead, which mortally wound it.
+In response, they send Mechagodzilla and the upgraded Garuda, piloted by Kazuma Aoki, after Rodan instead, which injure him in the process.
 Godzilla arrives soon after and attacks Mechagodzilla.
-The fight is evenly matched until Mechagodzilla combines with Garuda to become Super-Mechagodzilla and use the G-Crusher to successfully paralyze Godzilla.
-Suddenly, the dying Rodan, revived by Baby's call, begins flying towards it, but is shot down by Super-Mechagodzilla, crashing atop Godzilla.
-Rodan's life force regenerates Godzilla's second brain and supercharges the monster.
-Now more powerful than before, Godzilla attacks and destroys Super-Mechagodzilla with a high-powered, spiral-shaped atomic ray.
+The fight is evenly matched until Mechagodzilla merges with Garuda to become Super-Mechagodzilla.
+Mechagodzilla paralyzes Godzilla, but Rodan responds to Baby's call, sacrifices himself, and transfers his power to regenerate Godzilla's second brain.
+This empowers Godzilla, allowing him to destroy Mechagodzilla.

-Godzilla locates Baby, who is initially afraid of the giant.
-Miki telepathically communicates with Baby, convincing it to go with Godzilla.
-The two monsters head out to the sea together.
+Godzilla locates Baby, who is initially afraid of Godzilla's gigantic size, but is telepathically convinced by Miki to go with Godzilla, and the two monsters return to the ocean together.